unik-name/help-unikname/docs/3-unikname-connect/1-howto-install-unikname-connect.md

 ## Get Started with Discourse Forum

-## Get Started with Worpress or Woocommerce
+## Get Started with WordPress or Woocommerce

 ## Get Started with nodejs SDK